lammps/lammps/doc/src/compute_podfit.rst

 Restrictions
 """"""""""""

-These computes are part of the ML-POD package.
-They are only enabled if LAMMPS was built with that package by setting -D PKG_ML-POD=on.
+This compute is part of the ML-POD package.
+It is only enabled if LAMMPS was built with that package by setting -D PKG_ML-POD=on.
 See the :doc:`Build package
 <Build_package>` page for more info.